-Did you know that over half of our plastics deemed to be “recycled” are shipped overseas?
+Did you know that over half of the plastics in the USA that are deemed to be “recycled” are shipped overseas?
 Unfortunately, many informal and formal recycling facilities in South and Southeast Asia fail to have safe working conditions and pollution control measures.
 Lian Jiao is a Chinese town that had become a toxic waste dump for the West’s plastic recycling.
 Workers melt down plastics without wearing any sort of professional protective gear and the air in this small town is thick with plastic-derived, toxic emissions.
-Just like producing virgin plastics, recycling plastics have the share the same threshold for emitting noxious gases into the atmosphere.
+Just like producing virgin plastics, recycling plastics share the same threshold for emitting noxious gasses into the atmosphere.

-Plastic’s slow decomposition rates is a major obstacle for the rapidly filling landfills all over the world.
+Plastic’s slow decomposition rates are a major obstacle for the rapidly filling landfills all over the world.
 Researchers estimate that over 40% of the world’s garbage is burned.
-Burning plastic and other wastes releases dangerous substances such as heavy metals, persistent organic pollutants (POP), and other toxic chemicals into the air and persist in ash waste residues.
+Burning plastic and other types of waste releases dangerous substances such as heavy metals, persistent organic pollutants (POP), and other toxic chemicals into the air and persist in ash waste residues.

-We are all familiar with the recognisable smell of a brand new car interior, but did you know that that is actually because of phthalates off-gassing?
+We are all familiar with the recognizable smell of a brand new car interior, but did you know that that is actually because of phthalates off-gassing?

 Research shows that many of the microplastics in our bodies come from the air we breathe.
 Due to their small size, microplastics can be inhaled and are abundantly present both in indoor and outdoor air.
 The smallest particles can pass into the bloodstream and cause cardiovascular and cerebrovascular diseases.
 In fact, microplastics have been found in lung tissue and muscular tissue, which demonstrates the bio-persistence of this substance and the body’s inability to rid itself of it.

 So, what can we do?
-Until we find a new material, one with the same characteristics of plastic but with an expiry date, the best thing to do is to reduce our dependence on it and keep it away from the landfills and our precious oceans.
+Until we find sustainable plastic alternatives, the best thing we can do is reduce our dependence on plastics and keep it away from landfills and our precious oceans.

 We, as consumers, have the power to change things.
 In just 60 years, we have built a plastic world that is drowning in itself, but we still have time to reverse the trend and leave our children a planet preserved in its natural beauty.

-You can empower and support countries in the Global South in their efforts to recycle plastics by going Plastic Neutral with us today.
-Do your part in helping make the planet safe by acting on your plastic footprint for about the price of a coffee a month!
+You can empower and support countries in the Global South in their efforts to recycle plastics by going Plastic Neutral with rePurpose Global: the world’s first and largest plastic action platform.